nand0p/nomadic/README.md

 ### Why run containers on Hashicorp code?

 Nomadic is a Terraform framework to deploy Hashicorp minimal and secure container clusters.
-Hashicorp ensures your dockers are up and running (fail-over for fault tolerance), and running securely (secrets rotation and aws security).
+Hashicorp ensures your dockers are up and running (fail-over for fault tolerance), and running securely (secrets rotation and AWS security).
 The Internet is a dangerous place. **Warship Not Whale**.

 ### Nomadic Framework